Alter Kacyzne: Adult life and career

 In 1930 he participated in newspapers with a communist orientation: Literary Tribune (Literarishe Tribune; 1930–1933), Tribune (1934), Comrade (Der Fraynd, 1934–1935, Yiddish: דער פֿרייַנד), Literature (Literatur; 1935) In 1937–1938, he issued the fortnightly magazine, My film speaks (Mayn redndiker film), the contents of which were critical articles, translations and satires.

 War and death

 In 1939, after the Nazi occupation of Poland, he fled with his family to Soviet-occupied Lvov (today Lviv, Ukraine).
 He was put in charge of the literary section of the Lvov State Jewish Theatre.
 When Germany went on to attack the Soviets in 1941, Kacyzne tried to escape the Nazis and moved farther east to the also Soviet-occupied city of Tarnopol (today Ternopil, Ukraine).
 By the time he arrived, the Nazis had already occupied Tarnopol.
-Kacyzne was beaten to death by Ukrainian collaborators during a pogrom directed against the town's Jewish population on 7 July, 1941.
-His wife Khana was murdered in the Belzec extermination camp, while his daughter Sulamita survived by hiding in Poland as a non-Jew.
+Kacyzne was beaten to death by Ukrainian collaborators during a pogrom directed against the town's Jewish population on 7 July 1941.
+His wife Khana was murdered in the Belzec extermination camp.
+Their daughter Sulamita (1927–1999) survived by hiding in Poland as a non-Jew.
+She later married the Italian diplomat Eugenio Reale.